shorkyyy/OrangePlusV1.2/README.md

 ## 📜 License

-This project is licensed under the Shorky License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file 📄 for details.